Live Nation to rock London Olympic park in 2013

 "We are delighted to be staging music concerts at the London Olympics venue, which last year became a globally-recognized site for outstanding performances - both in sport and music," John Reid, president of concerts at Live Nation Europe said in a statement on the company's website.

-The announcement is a boost for the government, which provided almost 9 billion pounds of public money to build and provide security for the London 2012 Games, quashing criticism that the east London site could become an expensive white elephant after a glorious summer of sporting drama.
+The announcement is a boost for the British government, which provided almost 9 billion pounds ($14.25 billion) of public money to build and provide security for the London 2012 Games, quashing criticism that the east London site could become an expensive white elephant after a glorious summer of sporting drama.

 The London Legacy Development Corp (LLDC), set up to transform the park into a viable space for entertainment, leisure and work, said the concerts will form part of a series of events that include a cycling festival, a weekend of music and other activities.